ISS-SOA/soa2016-gitplay/README.md

 ## Authors:
 - Soumya Ray

-Run the `script.rb` file to execute this project.
+Run the `app.rb` file to execute this project.